 Where and How to Keep a Mattress

-It's crucial that you understand how to properly store a mattress.
+It's crucial to understand how one should properly store a mattress.
 It's important to protect your investment in a mattress because of how much money you spend on it.
 To keep your mattress in pristine condition and prevent any potential damage, follow the steps outlined in this guide.

 Here are some suggestions for stowing your mattress: